ningchencontact/azure-docs.zh-tw/articles/service-fabric/service-fabric-diagnostics-partners.md

 ## <a name="humio"></a>Humio

-Humio 是可從您的應用程式和從 Service Fabric 在雲端或內部部署即時的事件收集記錄檔的記錄檔收集服務。 除了即時的可檢視性，Humio 會提供先進的分析和視覺效果功能，可檢視，並從您的診斷收集深入解析。 Humio 有符合成本效益的定價方案，並內建至小數位數，同時保留它是閃電快的速度。 它直接與 Service Fabric 平台事件和應用程式遙測整合。 您可以深入了解 Humio 和 Service Fabric 的整合[此處](https://github.com/humio/service-fabric-humio)。
+Humio is a log collection service that can gather logs from your applications and events from Service Fabric in the cloud or on-premises in real time.
+In addition to live observability, Humio offers state of the art analysis and visualization capabilities for viewing and collecting insights from your diagnostics.
+Humio has cost effective pricing plans and is built to scale while retaining it's lightening fast speed.
+It directly integrates with Service Fabric platform events and Application telemetry.
+You can read more about the Humio and Service Fabric integration [here](https://github.com/humio/service-fabric-humio).

 ## <a name="next-steps"></a>後續步驟